 The feature doesn't collect personal data, such as usernames or email addresses.
 It doesn't scan your code and doesn't extract sensitive project-level data, such as name, repo, or author.
 The data is sent securely to Microsoft servers using Microsoft Azure Application Insights technology, held under restricted access, and published under strict security controls from secure Azure Storage systems.

 The .NET team wants to know how the tools are used and if they're working well, not what you're building with the tools.
 If you suspect that the telemetry is collecting sensitive data or that the data is being insecurely or inappropriately handled, file an issue in the dotnet/cli repository for investigation.

 Published data is available quarterly and are listed at .NET Core SDK Usage Data.
 The columns of a data file are:

 †The Occurrences column displays the aggregate count of that command's use for that row's metrics that day.

-‡Typically, the Geography column displays the name of a country.
+‡Typically, the Geography column displays the name of a country/region.
 In some cases, the continent of Antarctica appears in this column, either due to researchers using .NET Core in Antarctica or incorrect location data.